GCGR/gcgr.github.io/README.md

-# gcgr-uk.github.io
+# GCGR Website

-This repository contains the GCGR Website
+This repository contains the code for the [GCGR Website](https://gcgr-uk.github.io/)